T. M. Jambulingam Mudaliar: Career

 He approached the government in several ways to build the Salem to Cuddalore railway line, but the government could only give permission to build the Salem-Cuddalore railway line if there were at least 50 people daily on the Cuddalore-Salem bus service for a year.
 Jambulinga Mudaliar, who believed that the two districts would prosper if the Salem-Cuddalore railway line was built, finally got the Salem-Cuddalore railway project by after having Jambulinga Mudaliar's 50 servants travel on buses on the Salem-Cuddalore route for a year at Mudaliar's own expense.

 Foundation of Neyveli Lignite Corporation

-When Jambulinga Mudaliar dug a new well for water on his own Neyveli village farm land, the black liquid was mixed with water.
-He sent it to the attention of the then British Government Geography Department but the Government did not find it.
+When Jambulingam Mudaliar dug a new well for water on his own Neyveli village farm land, the black liquid was mixed with water.
+He sent it to the attention of the then British Government Geography Department but the Government did not look into it.
 He then carried out research at his own expense and discovered the presence of coal.